Organic seeds

 Our position

-Derogations that are currently permanent will be transitional in the new regulation so farmers have continued access to non-organic seed when organic alternatives are not available.
+Derogations foreseen in the new regulation make sure farmers have continued access to non-organic seed when organic alternatives are not available.
 However, rules to phase out the use of conventional untreated seed are essential to stimulate the use and production of organic seed.

-For our position on the review of the EU rules for seed & other plant reproductive material, read our 2022 position paper.
+For our position on the revision of the rules for production and marketing of plant reproductive material, please refer to our 2022 position paper.

 For our complete position on plant reproductive material in the new Organic Regulation (EU) 2018/848, read our 2019 position paper.